 Harshad Chopda Fans Trend #ComeBackHarshadChopda After Jennifer Winget Announces Beyhadh 2

 Harshad Chopda is one of the most talented and popular actors in television.
 The actor was seen in Bepannaah opposite Jennifer Winget and fans loved the jodi.
-Eversince the show went off air, fans have been waiting for them to come together.
+Ever since the show went off air, fans have been waiting for them to come together.
 Recently, Jennifer announced that she is all set to return with Beyhadh 2 - the show which had Kushal Tandon alongside her in Season 1.

 After Jennifer announced Beyhadh 2, fans started trending #ComeBackHarshadChopda.
-While a few fans wanted him to be seen on-screen soon, many of them wanted Harshad to be paired opposite Jennifer in Beyhadh 2.
-Recently, Harshad shared a picture of his and fans went crazy.
-Take a look at a few fans comments!
+While a few fans wanted him to be seen on screen soon, many of them wanted Harshad to be paired opposite Jennifer in Beyhadh 2.
+Recently, Harshad shared a picture of his self and fans went crazy.
+Take a look at a few fan comments!

 "Omggggg you r backkkkkk your one glimpse is enough for us to make our day.
 Ohhhh I'm crying.
 Just can't believe my eyes.
 Love you a lotttttt. #ComeBackHarshadChopda." - (sic)